aiven/devportal/docs/platform/howto/saml/setup-saml-okta.rst

 Invalid ``RelayState``
 ~~~~~~~~~~~~~~~~~~~~~~

 If you get the ``Invalid RelayState``, then you are attempting an IdP-initiated auth flow, for example by clicking the Aiven SAML app from the Okta UI.
-Previously, Aiven did not support IdP-initiated flows, but now it is possible if you set the ``Default RelayState`` in Okta to the corresponding console of your account as defined in the :ref:`setup Okta section <setup_saml_okta_setup_okta>`.
+Previously, Aiven did not support IdP-initiated flows, but now it is possible if you set the ``Default RelayState`` in Okta to the corresponding console of your account as defined in the Configure SAML on Okta section.

 The Okta password does not work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~